jaejae-lee/KickOff-football-team-generator/README.md

 * **UX perspective:**  don't confuss users of where to input information and what to do - provide clear and intuitive visual guidance and easy to use UI.

-* **UI perspective:** small screen(mobile/tablet) optimised design focus, as expecting a lot more use on them rather than desktop.
+* **UI perspective:** Responsive design.
+Small screen(mobile/tablet) optimised design focus, as expecting a lot more use on them rather than desktop.

 ## Wireframes with notes